-You definitely do not want to use Outlook when using a Microsoft Team.
-Always use the Teams app when working in your Microsoft Team.
-Note that there are differences between a team that started out as an O365 Group and was converted vs. a team that was created as a Team to start.
-The difference is is what's visible from Outlook and the address book.
+When managing a Team: You definitely do not want to use Outlook when for a Microsoft Team.
+Always use the Teams client when working with your Microsoft Team.
+Note that there are differences between a team that started out as an O365 Group and was "teamified" vs. a team that was created as a Team to start.
+The difference is what's visible from Outlook and the address book.
 Refer to our FAQ item for converting an O365 Group to a Microsoft Team

 It is not currently possible to